ludwig247/SCAM/README.md

 Section [\[sec:walk-through\]](#sec:walk-through){reference-type="ref"
-reference="sec:walk-through"} will provide a step-by-step-walk-through of PDD for a simple example, followed by a more detailed explanation of PDD in the subsequent sections.
-The *installation* of the software tool is explained in
+reference="sec:walk-through"} will provide a step-by-step-walk-through of PDD for a simple example.
-Section [\[sec:installation\]](#sec:installation){reference-type="ref"
-reference="sec:installation"}.
-All example files are available on our GitHub page [@web-scam].